 17 Vegetables Highest in Water

-Conversely consuming too much water can lead to nausea, muscle cramps, vomiting, and in extreme cases, death.
+Conversely consuming too much water can lead to disorientation, confusion, nausea, vomiting, and in extreme cases, death.
+(3)

-The reference dietary intake (RDI) for water is 3.7 liters (130oz) per day for men and 2.7 liters (95oz) for women.
-Though people who are active and under the sun may need up to 16 liters (565oz) per day.
+The U.S. Reference Dietary Intake (RDI) for water is 3.7 liters (130oz) per day for men and 2.7 liters (95oz) for women.
+(4) Though people who are active and under the sun should consume more.

 Of all foods, vegetables provide the most water, often being over 90% water by weight.
 Vegetables high in water include lettuce, celery, bok choy, radish, cucumber, zucchini, watercress, tomatoes, green bell peppers, and asparagus.

-In addition to the 17 vegetables listed below, you can see the and sort the nutrient ranking of over 200 vegetables high in water.
+In addition to the 17 vegetables listed below, you can view the nutrient ranking of over 200 vegetables high in water.

 List of Vegetables High in Water